psh0078/special-relativity/README.md

 An interactive simulator for visualizing scenarios in special relativity.
 Built with a Vue 3 frontend and Django REST backend.

+## TODO's
+- [ ] Create an API client and configure the port number using an environment variable instead of hardcoding it in each request.

+---

 ## 🛠️ Tech Stack

 - **Frontend**: Vue.js 3, TypeScript, Vite, Vuetify, Two.js